 \section{Introduction}

 Smooth approximation schemes for unstructured meshes are crucial for isogeometric design and analysis of parts with arbitrary topology.
 Until recently isogeometric analysis was dominated by NURBS basis functions, which is the prevailing technology in present CAD systems.
-In order to represent the bounding surface of parts with arbitrary topology CAD systems resort to trimmed NURBS.
+To represent the bounding surface of parts with arbitrary topology CAD systems usually resort to trimmed NURBS.
 Trimming involves the computation of the intersection between spline surfaces with other surfaces or curves.
-The respective nonlinear root-finding problem looks deceptively simple but is extremely hard to robustly solve and leads to non-watertight geometries~\cite{patrikalakis2009shape, marussig2017review, xiaoXiao:2018}.
+The respective nonlinear root-finding problems look deceptively simple but are extremely hard to robustly solve and lead to non-watertight geometries~\cite{patrikalakis2009shape, marussig2017review, xiaoXiao:2018}.
 In the analysis context, the non-watertight geometries obtained from trimming pose unique challenges.
 Without turning to trimming, unstructured meshes with extraordinary vertices, i.e. vertices with different than four attached patches inside the domain, are required to represent parts with arbitrary topology.
 In computer-aided design numerous techniques have been developed to deal with extraordinary vertices, including geometrically $G^k$ and parametrically $C^k$ continuous constructions and subdivision surfaces.
 The application and further development of these techniques is currently a very active area of research in isogeometric analysis, see e.g.~\cite{Cirak:2000aa, scott2014isogeometric, buchegger2016adaptively, sangalli2016unstructured, collin2016analysis, nguyen2016c, toshniwal2017multi, toshniwal2017smooth, kapl2017isogeometric,kapl2018construction, chan2018isogeometric, zhang2018subdivision}.
-Unfortunately, only very few techniques from computer-aided design seem to give optimal finite element convergence rates without further modifications.
-Hence, the search for easy to implement and optimally convergent schemes, especially with $C^{k \ge2}$ and $G^{k \ge 2}$, is still open.
+Unfortunately, none of the techniques from computer-aided design seems to give optimal finite element convergence rates without further modifications, especially when applied to Kirchhoff-Love thin shells with arbitrary geometry.
+Hence, the search for easy to implement and optimally convergent schemes is still open.
 In a complementary line of research, there has been progress in isogeometric analysis of shells based on trimmed surfaces and weak enforcement of mechanical continuity conditions across patch boundaries, see e.g.~\cite{breitenberger2015analysis, guo2018variationally}.